vdclab/vdclab-wiki/recommended-pipelines.md

 Lorem ipsem

+---

 ## MCB6318 - Comparative Microbial Genomics
 ### Module 0 - Start Here
-Lorem ipsem (put whatever you want here to introduce the course material, but I feel like a list of resources, etc., would be redundant)
+Put whatever you want here to introduce the course material, but I feel like a list of resources, etc., would be redundant.

 ### Module 1 - Dealing with the Avalanche of Genomic Data
 (insert diagram of workflow)